 Describe the process for application of Long-Term EU Residence Card?
 When is it a good time to apply for this card?
 How long does the process take?
 I have thought long and hard about writing this blog post, as usually my blog is about lifestyle and my personal fashion and a topic like this is not usually what I would write about.
-But I know this post might help a lot of people who might be having the same questions as I had, and have someone share their personal experience.
+But I know this post might help a lot of people who might be having the same questions as I had and have someone share their personal experience.

 I have been living now in Krakow for the last 5 years and I am eligible as per Polish Law, to apply for A Long-Term EU Card/Permit.
 As there are many foreigners living in Poland I think it would be right to share my experience of the application process.
-Of course, you can read the official website and search the internet on this topic, but sometimes in my own quest to find the answers, it lead to more confusion and more doubts.
+Of course, you can read the official website and search the internet on this topic, but sometimes in my own quest to find the answers, it leads to more confusion and more doubts.
 I usually go to the Malopolskie Urzad Wojewodzki w Krakowie (Foreign Affairs Office) by myself and get clarifications done on the spot.
 Many of my friends also will be eligible to apply for this permit soon, so I thought I would share what I know in one place.

 What are the types of Residence Cards to apply:

 As I mentioned before I came to Poland 5 years ago.
 I was first here on a visa, which I had to apply at the Polish Embassy in New Delhi, India.
 The work permit was prepared by my employer.
 The visa on the passport was valid for one year.
-After that I had to apply for a a temporary stay and work permit and now I decided to apply for A long-term EU permit.
+After that, I had to apply for a temporary stay and work permit and now I decided to apply for A long-term EU permit.

 - A temporary stay and work permit –